-Fluidly vs Futrli: Which cashflow forecasting software is right for you?
+Fluidly vs Futrli: Which cashflow forecasting software is right for you?by

 Are all cashflow forecasting software the same?
 What do you need to know when choosing a cashflow forecast solution?
 Marie Phillips compares Fluidly and Futrli with Lara Manton.

 As a new bookkeeping practice, the most daunting decision I had to make was which software to use.
 I found that all cashflow forecasting websites advertised the same features.
 Having attended various ICB Summits, I had the opportunity to see in-depth demonstrations of Fluidly software and felt it was the right fit for me.

 However, cashflow software can be as different as they are the same, and choosing the tool best fit for purpose can be a minefield.
 So I asked LJM Bookkeeping bookkeeper Lara Manton, who uses Futrli if we could compare our cashflow software.

 Both Fluidly and Futrli integrate with Quickbooks and Xero.
 Futrli also integrates with Sage and AccountRight and has a feature that allows for manual import of data via CSV.
 When importing clients by integration with accounting software, Fluidly charges a flat fee to integrate all clients while Futrli sells licences whereby one licence represents one client.

 Futrli offers management reporting in addition to forecasting, whereas Fluidly promote themselves as a cashflow management tool.
 The result of these differences is that Futrli requires extra setup before actually performing forecasting but has templates to make this easier.
 Once set up, it is easy to customise Futrli to a specific client.
 To assist with setup, Futrli offers detailed guidance in the form of a video that can be found on their website.
 Fluidly does not require as much frontend setup unless you know that a client wants to see how specific changes to their business will affect cashflow.